-A group software development project involving the functional or logic programming paradigm.
+A group software development project.

 This programme is designed as a Topical Degree programme following the completion of Second Science and leading to the award of an honours degree.

 Prerequisite Combination: (c), (d), (h), or (l) in First Science.

 This programme is designed as a Topical Degree programme following the completion of Second Science and leading to the award of an honours degree.